You can run the back-end on any platform or device that supports Node.JS. And you can connect to it on any device that has a browser.

 Maybe you have a proprietary application that run natively?
 Users can run these apps from their browser using a "remote desktop" (VNC) view built into the editor.

 One of the goals of the editor is that you should not need to use a terminal.
 But it has one built in just in case.

-If the editor for is for example missing some feature in source control management (SCM) you can type in the commands manually in the terminal.
+If the editor is missing some feature you can type in the commands manually in the terminal.

 It's possible to edit files on FTP and SFTP servers.
-Or mount a Google Drive account.
+Or mount a Google Drive or Dropbox account.

 It's also possible to open up files in the editor when SSH:ed into another machine, so that you don't have to rely on whatever editor is installed on the machine you SSH into.